Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/interior.rst

    Vertices and forces along their connection edges.

-To create a connection between the vertices of a Soft Body object there have to be forces that hold the vertices together.
+To create a connection between the vertices of a soft body object there have to be forces that hold the vertices together.
 These forces are effective along the edges in a mesh, the connections between the vertices.
 The forces act like a spring.
 Fig.
 :ref:`fig-softbody-force-interior-connection`
-illustrates how a 3×3 grid of vertices (a mesh plane in Blender) are connected in a Soft Body simulation.
+illustrates how a 3×3 grid of vertices (a mesh plane in Blender) are connected in a soft body simulation.

 But two vertices could freely rotate if you do not create additional edges between them.
 Have you ever tried building a storage shelf out of four planks alone?
 Well, do not do it,